A $3 billion maintenance backlog threatens U.S. diplomacy

 American diplomacy has a $3 billion problem.
-According to a new report from the U.S. Government Accountability Office, deferred maintenance is plaguing the State Department’s overseas real estate assets, ranging from the dining rooms of ambassadorial residences to the classified sections of embassies.
+According to a new report from the U.S. Government Accountability Office (GAO), deferred maintenance is plaguing the State Department’s overseas real estate assets, ranging from the dining rooms of ambassadorial residences to the classified sections of embassies.
 The backlog of maintenance issues has left a worrying amount of these spaces in such poor condition as to threaten their ability to function, according to the report.
 With nearly 8,500 buildings and structures owned by the State Department around the world, poorly maintained buildings could be putting American diplomacy and American diplomats at risk.

 The issue largely stems from a building boom in diplomatic facilities that has lasted more than 20 years since a series of embassy bombings in the 1990s revealed the ways that some of the State Department’s buildings were not prepared for unexpected threats.
-“Congress and the administration took a step back and said, ‘We’ve got a lot of diplomats in places that are not particularly secure,'” says Jason Bair, director of international affairs and trade at the Government Accountability Office.
-“That oftentimes meant having to build brand new facilities.”
+“Congress and the administration took a step back and said, ‘we’ve got a lot of diplomats in places that are not particularly secure,'” says Jason Bair, director of international affairs and trade at the Government Accountability Office.
+“That oftentimes meant having to build brand-new facilities.”

 Bigger and more highly secured facilities have since been built around the world, from the $806 million embassy compound in Kabul to the 5-acre embassy in central London designed by architects KieranTimberlake.
 Between 2015 and 2019 the square footage of State Department overseas real estate increased by 11%.
 But the funding for maintenance has flatlined or even declined, Bair says.
 The maintenance budget allocated annually by the State Department was $399 million in 2016 and $400 million in 2020.
 The annual budget for new construction is more than $2 billion.